redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 }
 ```

-## How to Receive and Verify a Webhook using a RedwoodJS Function
+## How to Receive and Verify an Incoming Webhook using a RedwoodJS Function

 The `api/webhooks` package exports [verifyEvent and verifySignature](https://github.com/redwoodjs/redwood/blob/main/packages/api/src/webhooks/index.ts) to apply [verification method](https://github.com/redwoodjs/redwood/tree/main/packages/api/src/auth/verifiers) and verify the event or or some portion of the event payload with a signature as defined in its [VerifyOptions](https://github.com/redwoodjs/redwood/blob/main/packages/api/src/webhooks/index.ts).